foroozandehgroup/nmrpoise/README.md

 In this programme, a collection of these five items is referred to as a **routine**.
 Routines can be stored and ran multiple times (e.g. on different samples).
 On top of the five items listed, each routine is also associated with a name.

-`pypopt` should be run from within TopSpin (simply type `pypopt` into the TopSpin command line).
-The first time you run `pypopt`, it will prompt you to create a new routine.
-Once a routine has been created, however, it is stored (technically `pickle`'d) in the directory `.../py/user/pypopt/routines`, and can be selected for reuse in future runs (`pypopt` will recognise the presence of a stored routine).
+`poptpy` should be run from within TopSpin (simply type `poptpy` into the TopSpin command line).
+The first time you run `poptpy`, it will prompt you to create a new routine.
+Once a routine has been created, however, it is stored (technically `pickle`'d) in the directory `.../py/user/poptpy/routines`, and can be selected for reuse in future runs (`poptpy` will recognise the presence of a stored routine).

 *[Tip: when entering minimum and maximum values for parameters you can use (e.g.) 2m to denote 2 milliseconds, just like in TopSpin.
 You cannot, however, perform any arithmetic, because that would necessitate `eval` and we would prefer to avoid that!]*